 How EN12830 sensors can Help Resolve the Problems

-Developments in IoT technology for monitoring, communication, and managing the pharmaceutical cold chain are helping companies to perform in transit medication management (ITMM) much more efficiently by providing live visibility of the supply chain.
+Developments in IOT sensor technology for monitoring, communication, and managing the pharmaceutical cold chain are helping companies to perform in transit medication management (ITMM) much more efficiently by providing supply chain visibility

 Live visibility also allows companies to pull inventory depending on demand at the pharmacies rather than push it from the factory – leading to more efficient supply chain management.

 Due to wireless connectivity, real-time tracking data can be accessed by companies, and they can take remedial action as soon as a problem occurs.
 Compared to earlier times, this technology is easier to use, costs less, and uses less power.
 Now ITMM solutions can be linked to the cloud via NFC, WiFi, Bluetooth, and so on; based on the cost, usage charges, security, and power usage, you can choose any of the protocols.

-With the advent of the cloud, logistics providers are now able to log and manage events within the supply chain – revolutionising the way data has been shared and reported globally.
+With the advent of the cloud, logistics providers are now able to log and manage events within the supply chain – revolutionizing the way data has been shared and reported globally.
 Report generation can now be automated, as can submitting those reports to the regulatory authorities.
 By leveraging the cloud and ITMM apps, you can have an internationally centralized and standardized process, leading to greater efficiency.

 By making use of cold chain management.
 EN12830 sensors, gateway – temperature, pressure, humidity, tampering, location, and to identify drugs.
 IOT sensors, gateway technology in the cold chain, pharmaceutical companies can now ensure faster delivery of better quality drugs to several locations – thus ensuring that medicines reach those who are in urgent need of them.
-IoT has truly changed the game where the delivery of life saving medicines is concerned.
+IoT has truly changed the game where the delivery of life-saving medicines is concerned.